Every player must read and agree to these policies before playing.

 • If there is background noise in my environment or if I need to eat or drink, I will mute my mic except when talking.

-• I will abide by the GM’s Content and Romance policies as applicable to my group, and will ask the GM for any clarifications I may need.
+• I will abide by the Content Policies applicable to my group and will ask the GM for any clarifications I may need.

 • Ready.
 I will be at the table and ready for the game session at the scheduled time, with everything I need ready to play.